AjadoAduragbemi/ThreeFactor/README.md

 # ThreeFactor
-Uses a Steganography Algorithm to hide data in an RGB picture image.
+A Steganography Algorithm to hide data in an RGB picture image.